-All staff are clear as to the school's or college's policy and procedures with regards to child-on-child abuse and the important role they play in preventing it and responding where they believe a child may be at risk from it.
+All staff are clear as to the school's or college's policy and procedures with regards to childon-child abuse and the important role they play in preventing it and responding where they believe a child may be at risk from it.
 If staff have a concern about a child or a child makes a report to them, they will follow the safeguarding referral process.
 As in any case, if staff are in any doubt as to what to do, they should speak to the DSL/DDSL.
 Our behaviour policy will support any sanctions.

-- Staffsscb-Responding to Sexting Guidance - Disrespect NoBody campaign - CEOP-Safety centre - UKCIS Guidance: Sharing Nudes and Semi-Nudes - Review of sexual abuse in schools and colleges GOV.UK (www.gov.uk) - Searching, screening and confiscation in schools - Sharing nudes and semi-nudes: advice for education settings working with children and young people - Undressed (lgfl.net)
+- Disrespect NoBody campaign - CEOP-Safety centre - UKCIS Guidance: Sharing Nudes and Semi-Nudes - Review of sexual abuse in schools and colleges GOV.UK - Searching, screening and confiscation in schools - Sharing nudes and semi-nudes: advice for education settings - Undressed (Igfl)